The Basics of Starting an Insurance Business

 Before you open your own insurance company, first you would need to gain firsthand experience.
 Earning the trust of your customers is key if you wish to succeed in the insurance industry.
 Put yourself in your clients’ shoes.
 Of course you’d place greater trust on life, health, or car insurance companies that know what they’re doing.

 If you want to gain expertise on all things insurance, the easiest way to start would be as an employee at any of the country’s biggest firms.
-Get yourself licensed as an agent or broker by the Insurance Commission of the Philippines, advance in the ranks, and use this opportunity to learn everything you can about the insurance business, including how policies work and what it takes to succeed.
+Get yourself licensed as an agent or broker by the, advance in the ranks, and use this opportunity to learn everything you can about the insurance business, including how policies work and what it takes to succeed.

 Even if you don’t master the ins and outs of the industry, at the very least you should have working knowledge of how most insurance companies function.